lapy.diffgeo

 lapy.diffgeo.tet_compute_gradient(tet, vfunc)[source]

-Compute gradient of a vertex function f (for each tetra).
+Compute gradient of a vertex function f (for each tetrahedron).

 Parameters: